 How I Grew Up With 2 Cultures

 Growing up in my own mixed household, and the two households of my grandparents were nothing more than normal to me.
 I was grateful both sides of my family were teaching me customs and how to cook.
 When I had hit my teenage years, I’ve come to realize that my mother wasn’t like other mothers.
-And my Indonesian grandparents had different behaviors than my Dutch grandparents.
-Some things are to blame on character or past experiences, but still, I noticed slight differences.
+And my Indonesian grandparents had different behaviours than my Dutch grandparents.
+Some things are to blame for character or past experiences, but still, I noticed slight differences.
 Later I even noticed I was different from others.
 I noticed the cultural differences between being Indonesian and being Dutch.

 One Plate, Three Courses

 To give a stupid, small example, I find it weird to give only one cookie from the cookie jar to go with your coffee or tea.
 Are you having another coffee?
 Then you get another cookie.
 Or having a 3-course-meal from the same plate.
 Yes, I’ve seen it!
 You get one plate, which will be yours for the rest of the evening.
-They serve you soup, then mains and then custard or flavored yogurt.
+They serve you soup, then mains and then custard or flavoured yoghurt.
 For the record, I am making a *this-is-disgusting*-face, while writing this.

 On the other hand, you will rarely see Indonesians do something alone.
 They’re often in company.
 I have to say, I love doing things alone.
 I travel alone, go to the movies alone and I love it.
 Another thing is that I am highly emotional at times, and I tend to show it.
 The directness and showing my emotions are things uncommon to Indonesian customs.